Play-To-Earn-Currency/pte_databaseserver/README.md

 ### WARNING
 Do not use open ports for this, this is to be used only with local machines, setup a strong firewall in your system, don't let internet have access to this server.

-First run requires internet connection to download mysql package
+First run requires internet connection to download mysql package, after package installation configure your database in ``./config/database.txt``

 ### Available Routes:
+All routes requires "from": "gamename", in the header

 - /getbalance, GET
 - > Returns user currently balance
 - > Requires "uniqueid" as query parameter